 Delivery.
 Most terminals have a tanker truck loading facility commonly referred to as a "rack."
 Often, commercial and industrial end-users and independent retailers rely on independent trucking companies to pick up product at the rack and transport it to the end-user or retailer at its specified location.
 Each truck holds an aggregate of approximately 8,000 gallons (approximately 190 barrels) of various refined products in different compartments.
 To initiate the loading of product, the driver uses an access control card that identifies the customer purchasing the refined product, the carrier and the driver as well as the type or grade of refined products to be pumped into the truck.
 A computerized system electronically reviews the credentials of the carrier, including insurance and certain mandated certifications, and confirms the customer is within product allocation or credit limits.
 When all conditions are verified as being current and correct, the system authorizes the delivery of the refined product to the truck.
 As refined product is being loaded into the truck, ethanol, biodiesel or additives are injected to conform to government specifications and individual customer requirements.
 As part of the Renewable Fuel Standard Act, ethanol and biodiesel are often blended with the refined product across the rack to create a certain "spec" of saleable product.
-Additionally, if a truck is loading gasoline for retail sale by an independent gasoline station, generic additives will be added to the gasoline as it is loaded to the gasoline as it is loaded to the gasoline as it is loaded.
+Additionally, if a truck is loading gasoline for retail sale by an independent gasoline station, generic additives will be added to the gasoline as it is loaded into the truck.
+If the gasoline is for delivery to a branded retail gasoline station, the proprietary additive compound of that particular retailer will be added to the gasoline as it is loaded.
 The type and amount of additive are electronically and mechanically controlled by equipment located at the truck loading rack.
 Generally one to two gallons of additive are injected into an 8,000 gallon truckload of gasoline.